Geolykt/EasyConomy/README.md

-This branch is the production version of what is used on the `mc.geolykt.de` server (it's still in early works, so chances are that it's not up right now).
+This branch is the jre8 compatible adaption of what is used within the geolykt-prod branch.
 It includes several changes to optimize the plugin, remove static abuse and to make it more compatible with other plugins.
 In short it adds more compact storage files and bank support.
 However due to this, this is not a drop-in replacement for the upstream plugin and cannot be used interchangeably.